DineshNegiid/cmd-demo/AboutBrendan.md

-Brendan is a developer.
+Dinesh Negi is a developer.
+Dinesh Negi
-Brendan is a Pluralsight Author.
+ is a Pluralsight Author.